yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-nov-2021/index.md

 `Pokémon Brilliant Diamond/Shining Pearl`.

 {{< single-title-imgs
-    "What a trip, almost like a Disney song (Pokemon Brilliant Diamond)" "./bsdpbug.png"
+    "What a trip, almost like a Disney song (Pokémon Brilliant Diamond)" "./bdspbug.png"
-    "./bsdpfix.png"
+    "./bdspfix.png"
     >}}

 One of the (many) missing texture formats is `S8_UINT`, a depth stencil one.